 - A commitment to facility preventative maintenance, renovation, infrastructure improvements, and long-term capital project funding.

-- A sustainable educators’ salary model that provides competitive compensation and attracts and retains OASD’s high-quality certified staff.
+- A sustainable educators’ compensation model that provides competitive compensation and attracts and retains OASD’s high-quality certified staff.

-- Competitive salaries and wages for all employee groups.
+- Competitive salaries and benefits for all employee groups.

 State Equalization Aid